 By now, we’ve all heard and seen the push for electric vehicles in the US.
-I mean, I can’t remember the last time I saw a car commercial that wasn’t boasting of its electric and supposedly superior abilities.
+When was the last time you saw a TV commercial that WASN’T boasting about the amazing green capabilities that would save the planet?

 And yet, in real life, those who actually own or even those who have driven an EV just a few times know that they aren’t nearly all they are cracked up to be.